Azure/autorest/docs/extensions/readme.md

 ## x-nullable
 Set `"x-nullable": true` on a schema to indicate that a `null` is a legal value.
 By default, a `null` value should be disallowed when forming a request and rejected during payload deserialization.

-When deserializing arrays, any `null` entries in the array should simply be discarded.
+For arrays, sending/receiving a `null` array entry is not supported and should result in an error.

 **Example**:
 An operation that returns a scalar value or null.